rithvik-doshi/CS611_LegendsOfValor/src/README.md

 - Sorcerers, who are given higher dexterity and agility.
 - Paladins, who are given higher strength and dexterity.

-During your travels, you may come across a group of monsters.
 A monster has a name, a level, hit points, a damage, defense and dodge value.

 You can read up on the kinds of monsters in the provided text files.
 There are three kinds of monsters:
 - Dragons, who are given higher damage
 - Exoskeletons, who are given higher defense
 - Spirits, who are given higher dodge

-### 4. The Market
+## 5. The Market

-Heroes can buy or sell items at any market on the map.
-To access the market, your hero party has to be located on a market space.
-To access the market, press 'M' on the home screen at the beginning of the turn.
+The market exists and can only be accessed in the Heroes' Nexus.
+To access the market, the hero must be in a Nexus space.
+Consequently, press 'M' on the home screen at the beginning of the turn.

 Follow the market instructions to buy or sell an item.
 You can only buy or sell one item per turn.
 You can only buy items that you have enough money for.
 You can only sell items that you have in your inventory.
 If you sell an item, you will get back half of its purchase price as money.

-### 5. Items
+## 6. Items

 There are four kinds of items in the game: